 While one critic was insightful enough to comment that “only an ape could have done this,” other critics were completely fooled.
 Rolf Anderberg, who worked for the Göteborgs-Posten newspaper, described the artist as having “the delicacy of a ballet dancer.”

-The Bathtub – don’t believe everything you read No. 1
+The Bathtub – don’t believe everything you read

 On December 28, 1917, the New York Evening Mail published an article by H. L. Mencken that bemoaned how the 75th anniversary of the first American bathtub had gone unnoticed the week before.